Servicerobotics-Ulm/AceSmartSoftFramework/README.md

 First, checkout a copy of the ACE/SmartSoft github repository into any location of your choice, for example like this:

 ```
-> mkdir ~/SOFTWARE/smartsoft/src
+> mkdir ~/SOFTWARE/smartsoft/repos
-> cd ~/SOFTWARE/smartsoft/src
+> cd ~/SOFTWARE/smartsoft/repos
 > git clone https://github.com/Servicerobotics-Ulm/AceSmartSoftFramework.git
 ```

 Next, select a location where all the locally compiled binaries, libraries, headers and all other files should be installed.
 For instance, this can be the location **~/SOFTWARE/smartsoft**.
-This location should be specified using the environment variable called **SMART_ROOT_ACE** (use again .profile as above for this).
+This location should be specified using the environment variable called **SMART_ROOT_ACE** (use .profile as above to make this variable persistent).
 After that you can compile and install ACE/SmartSoft like this:

 ```
 > cd ~/SOFTWARE/smartsoft
 > echo "export SMART_ROOT_ACE=$PWD" > ~/.profile
 > source ~/.profile
-> cd src
+> cd $SMART_ROOT_ACE/repos/AceSmartSoftFramework
 > mkdir build
 > cd build
 > cmake ..